 What are the common entities I can integrate with Shopify?
 Products, Inventory and customer orders/ Transactions

 Can my developer install for me?
 Yes, we also work hand-in-hand with the developer to establish the setup.
-If you do not have a developer DSYNC can help with complimentary setup by completing the installation agreements.
+If you do not have a developer DSYNC can help with paid setup by completing the installation agreements.

 How long does it take to install the Revel /Shopify connector?
 Setup can take less than an hour and will depend on the queue of integrations.
 We communicate with the client on preferred go live dates and times.